Samuel-2626/django-lang/article.md

 TODO: can you provide a quick summary of what we've accomplished thus far?

+**What did we achieve from this section**

+You prepped out your Django project for internationalization by adding additional settings to our existing settings.py file.
+You also create a locale directory where all your files that are marked for translations will reside.

+> The most important point to take away from the section is we need to first make strings for translation using either the gettext_lazy or gettext function, before compiling our translations.

 ## Translating Templates, Models, and Forms

-We can translate model fields names and forms by marking them for translation using either the `gettext` or `gettext_lazy` function:
+You can translate model fields names and forms by marking them for translation using either the `gettext` or `gettext_lazy` function:

-Edit the *course/models.py* file like so:
+Edit the _course/models.py_ file like so:

 ```python
 from django.db import models